brannm/academic-kickstart/content/home/Poetry.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 150  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 140  # Order that this section will appear.

-title = "145"
+title = "Poetry"
-subtitle = "To inquire about hiring for photography services, please email teddy.goetz@columbia.edu"
+subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.